pn94958/hello-world-2023/README.md

 # hello-world-2023
 Hello, I'm an artist and I'm trying to become a game developer.
+This repository is for my early C++ code.

 ### My current plans are:
 <ul>